soukouna94/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Global variables : this script lists environment variables
 5. Local variables : this script lists all local variables and environment variables, and functions
 6. Local variable : this script creates a new local variable
+7. Global variable : this script create a new global variable